lyndseymodesitt-dev/trove/README.md

 A Next.js application for tracking your reading progress, managing your TBR (To-Be-Read) list, and analyzing your reading habits with beautiful charts and statistics.

+> **Note**: This project has been migrated from SQLite to PostgreSQL for better scalability and production readiness.

 ## Features

 ### 📊 Dashboard